gwyatt40/PID-Motor-Control/README.md

   Basir- Finish and check Solidworks mock assembly

   ***NOTE*** It turns out that these goals were actually due Friday, the 6th, so in addition to catching up on these we will also complete
   Basir: Finish fritzing and work on code
   Georgia: Work on code and gather materials/start setup

   ## Materials
   - RobotDyn 1 Channel AC Arduino Dimmer (from Amazon)
-  - Arduino UNO
+  - Arduino METRO
   - Blender (motor and power cords are a part of this)
   - Wires
   - Potentiometer